Licence for alterations fixed fee service

-We will guide you through the process of obtaining formal consent to alterations, negotiating the terms of the licence and handling matters up to completion, with our fees starting from £950 (no VAT) for a simple two party lease and minor works application.
+We will guide you through the process of obtaining formal consent to alterations, negotiating the terms of the licence and handling matters up to completion, with our fees starting from £995 plus VAT (20%) for a simple two party lease and minor works application.
 In most cases you should budget for disbursements that we incur on your behalf of around £50.

 review legal position